AdaChornelia/DD_Iso_MS/README.md

 |3 | SEAsiaFit.md | Summary results of geostatistical model fits for Asia isoscape |

+## Analysis Workflow
+In summary, the workflow is:
+1) load the aggregate data (.csv files)
+2) run geostatistical model (mixed effect model) or load.RDA file
+3) prepare elevation raster (load and aggregate)
+4) predict and conwtruct the isoscape
+5) export isoscape file to GIS and plot

 ## Comparisons interpretation between models
 ## Results